©

 • 1940: Noirlac takes in old people from the Saint-Amand-Montrond hospice.

-• 1950: restoration work launched under the guidance of historical monument architects Ranjard and Lebouteux.
+• 1950: restoration work launched under the guidance of the historic monuments architects Ranjard and Lebouteux.

-• 1980: completion of restoration work by architect Jean Dedieu, and creation in 1977 by Jean-Pierre Raynaud of contemporary stained-glass windows for the church and refectory.
+• 1980: completion of the restoration work by architect Jean Dedieu and creation in 1977 by Jean-Pierre Raynaud of the contemporary stained glass windows in the church and refectory.

-• 2008: the abbey receives national recognition as a Cultural Encounter Center.
+• 2008: the abbey receives national recognition as a Cultural Encounter Centre.

 • 2019: completion of the gardens designed by Gilles Clément.